KylerZan23/fitness-trackerV2/README.md

 - **Dark Theme UI**: Updated entire application with a consistent dark theme for better visual appeal
 - **User Avatar Component**: Added personalized user avatars with initials and tooltips for better UX
 - **Error Handling**: Improved error handling for database operations to ensure a smoother user experience
+- **Added Run Logger Page**: New dedicated page for tracking running activities accessible from the dashboard
+- **Strava API Integration**: Added Strava OAuth authentication and run logging capabilities to the Run Logger page
+- **Imperial Unit Support**: Updated run logging and display to use miles, feet, and miles-per-minute metrics instead of kilometers

 ## Features